ljr97/research-project/README.md

 # Research Project
-Project is t build a model that can identify bacteria from an input image.
+Project aim is to build a model that can identify bacteria from an input image.

 ## Data
 Link to all images with corresponding xml annotations -